 Objecting is simply telling the Court that you don’t like something about the Settlement.

 You can object only if you stay in the Settlement Class.
 Excluding yourself is telling the Court that you don’t want to be part of the Settlement Class.
 If you exclude yourself, you cannot object to the Settlement because the cases no longer affect you.Back To Top

 If you do nothing, you’ll get no money from this Settlement.
-But, unless you exclude yourself, you won’t be able to start a lawsuit, continue with a lawsuit, or be part of any other lawsuit against Uber about the legal issues in these cases, ever again.Back To Top
+But, unless you excluded yourself, you won’t be able to start a lawsuit, continue with a lawsuit, or be part of any other lawsuit against Uber about the legal issues in these cases, ever again.Back To Top

-This website and the Notice you received summarize the proposed Settlement.
+This website and the Notice you received summarize the Settlement.
 For the precise terms and conditions of the Settlement, please see the Settlement Agreement available here, by contacting class counsel at Lichten & Liss-Riordan, P.C.
 729 Boylston Street, Suite 2000, Boston, MA 02116, email@example.com, by accessing the Court docket in this case, for a fee, through the Court’s Public Access to Court Electronic Records (PACER) system at www.cand.uscourts.gov, or by visiting the office of the Clerk of the Court for the United States District Court for the Northern District of California, 450 Golden Gate Avenue San Francisco, CA 94102-3489 between 9:00 a.m. and 4:00 p.m., Monday through Friday, excluding Court holidays.

 PLEASE DO NOT TELEPHONE THE COURT OR THE COURT CLERK’S OFFICE TO INQUIRE ABOUT THIS SETTLEMENT OR THE CLAIM PROCESS.Back To Top